khairulhasanmd/OpenBBTerminal/website/content/terminal/index.md

 ---
 sidebar_position: 1
 title: Introduction
-keywords: [getting started, openbb, api, beginner guide, how to use openbb, openbb keys, openbb terminal, introduction, intro, how-to, how to, openbb, terminal]
+keywords: [getting started, openbb, api, beginner guide, how to use openbb, openbb keys, Finance Analysis, introduction, intro, how-to, how to, openbb, terminal]
-description: The OpenBB Documentation provides guidance on how to use the OpenBB Terminal, a free, custom built financial terminal that will help you make more informed decisions, faster.
+description: The OpenBB Documentation provides guidance on how to use the Finance Analysis, a free, custom built financial terminal that will help you make more informed decisions, faster.
 ---

 import Card from "@site/src/components/General/Card";